 An extensive plaza opens up between the historical fragment and the new building which bridges from the past to the present.
 Thanks to the glass foyer, visual connections remain through the building.
 Inside the museum, a triple-story airspace opens up behind the brick façade.
 The upper-floor galleries offer a series of ever-changing views of the portico.

 The ruins of Anhalter Bahnhof's portico are all that remain from what was once Berlin's largest train station.
 From here, countless victims of Nazi persecution fled between 1933 and 1945 in search of safe refuge in exile.
 For many emigrants, the street in front of Anhalter Bahnhof was the last place that they felt the Berlin cobblestones beneath their feet and started out facing an uncertain future.

 The planning area is located behind the portico ruins of the Anhalter Bahnhof next to the Lilli Henoch sports field.
 The building will feature about 3,500 square meters of floor space for museum purposes.
 In addition, a seperate 700 square meters are planned for cultural and leisure activities by the district and third parties.

-The leasehold agreement with the district of Friedrichshain-Kreuzberg is scheduled to be concluded in the fall of 2022.
-Completion of the construction plan alteration process is expected by the end of 2023.
-The start of construction is planned for 2024, the opening of the museum for 2026.
+The leasehold agreement with the district of Friedrichshain-Kreuzberg was notarized in December 2022.
+The building permit is expected by 2024.
+The opening of the museum is currently planned for 2026.